 Co requisite—Specific conditions, requirements, or courses that must be completed at the same time as another course.

 Course —A specific subject studied within a limited period of time.
-Courses may utilize lecture, discussion, laboratory, seminar, workshop, studio, independent study, internship, or other similar teaching formats to facilitate learning.
+Courses may utilize lecture, discussion, laboratory, seminar, workshop, studio, independent study, internship, on-line, or other similar teaching formats to facilitate learning.

 Course Load—The total number of credit hours taken in a semester.
 For example, the average course load for any semester is 15 to 16 credit hours.
 Students registered for at least 12 hours are considered full-time.